 Why You Should Learn Data Science

 By virtually every account, data science job opportunities are at an all-time high and will only continue to grow.
-As reported by ZDnet, in 2021 DevSkiller declared the data science the fastest growing tech skill companies are looking for ahead of Python and PHP.
+As reported by ZDNet, in 2021 DevSkiller declared data science the fastest-growing tech skill companies are looking for ahead of Python and PHP.

-On top of that, Glassdoor’s Job Market Report the two jobs seeing the highest growth in average salary across the United states are data analyst and data scientist.
-Glassdoor also lists data scientist as the No. 3 best job in the country with an average job satisfaction of 4.1 out of 5 and over 10,000 current open job listings.
+On top of that, Glassdoor’s Job Market Report the two jobs seeing the highest growth in average salary across the United States data analyst and data scientist.
+Glassdoor also lists data scientists as the No. 3 best job in the country with average job satisfaction of 4.1 out of 5 and over 10,000 current open job listings.

-Companies, particularly tech companies, are collecting more data than ever before at the same time as trying to become as analytical as possible.
+Companies, particularly tech companies, are collecting more data than ever before while trying to become as analytical as possible.
 Without data scientists, companies have a mountain of data with no way to present, analyze, or even find the data to make it useful to marketers, sales, design, or any other department.

 That’s where data science comes in.
-With so many companies playing catch up and an outsized demand compared to data scientists supply, many estimates believe data science jobs will be more in demand than web developers by the end of the decade.
-In fact, the median salary for a data scientist already eclipse many coding salaries.
+With so many companies playing catch up and an outsized demand compared to data scientists’ supply, many estimates believe data science jobs will be more in demand than web developers by the end of the decade.
+The median salary for a data scientist already eclipses many coding salaries.